Hanson ASME Water Storage Tanks

 - Glass: More correctly called “porcelain enamel”, glass lining is sprayed onto a sand blasted surface, and then fired at 1500ºF to fuse it to the tank interior.
 Although the surface is smooth and continuous, minor imperfections are normal, and protected by the installation of anodes.
 These deteriorate first, and must be checked periodically and replaced when necessary.
 The glass lining can be damaged during shipment, and the tank must be skidded for shipment.

 - Cement: The tank interior is coated with a special blend of Portland cement to a thickness of .75″, over a welded wire mesh.
 The lining must be kept moist up to the time the vessel is put into service to prevent cracking.
 Careful handling of the tank is also necessary to avoid damage .
 If periodic inspections reveal damage or erosion of the lining during service, field repairs can be carried out.

 - Galvanizing: After preparation, the tank is submerged in molten zinc, which coats both the inside and outside with a thin layer.
 Due to the size limits of the vats available, galvanizing is more common on smaller tanks, and although an option, is rarely used on large hot water storage tanks.
 However, it is frequently specified on smaller vessels such as expansion tanks.

-- INSULATION: The majority of hot water storage tanks are insulated to save energy.
+- INSULATION: Hot water storage tanks are insulated to save energy.
+They are sold with a min R12.5 Insulation before they leave our factory.
 This can be done very cost effectively at the factory.
 These are the most popular systems:

 - Polyurethane Foam: The standard system is a two component sprayed coating that expands and hardens to about two inches thick, for about an R16 insulation value.
 When cured, it is coated with 25 mils of semi- rigid white acrylic weatherproof coating.
 Any minor damage during shipment can easily be repaired in the field.